It's raining innovative ways that startups and food retailers are keeping buyers and employees safe from COVID-19.

 It is one of the essential purchasing sectors, which have remained open even during the worst pandemic periods.
 For this reason, shops and companies in the food sector have had to think innovatively about how to keep their customers and workers safe.

 From robots that enforce social distancing to an app that gives stores an "activity score," here are seven innovations that respond to the pandemic.
-Many could become part of our daily lives.
+Many could become part of our daily life.

 1. In the traffic light at the supermarket